 All parts of the pea plant are edible.
-As the pea leaves and stems mature, they tend to get tough and stringy, but when they are young, the pea shoots are not just tender, they're also crisp and tasty.
+As the pea leaves and stems mature, they tend to get tough and stringy, but when they are young, the pea shoots are not just tender, they are also crisp and tasty.
 They have a pea-like flavor, but even fresher.
 The same goes for those curling, clinging tendrils the pea plants use to hold onto supports.
 You have probably seen them on plates in Asian restaurants and trendy eating establishments—in Mandarin, they're called wāndòu yá (sprouts) or wāndòu miáo (tips or sprouts).

-Growing Pea Shoots and Tendrils
+Pea Shoots and Tendril Care

-There’s no trick to growing these shoots and tendrils.
-Just seed a few additional pea plants, to have some to harvest early.
-Plant when you would normally plant peas in your area, as soon as the ground is workable and has had a chance to dry out a bit after winter.
+Plant the seeds for your shoots and tendril harvest at the same time you would normally plant peas in your area, as soon as the ground is workable and has had a chance to dry out a bit after winter.

 Since the plants you sow for shoots and tendrils will need to mature and set pea pods, they won’t need as long a growing period.
-That means you can reseed another crop up to about 1 month before the warm weather sets in.
-You can even grow pea shoots indoors, in the winter.
+That means you can reseed another crop up to about one month before the warm weather sets in.
+You can even grow pea shoots indoors in the winter.

 Once your pea plants are about 6-8 inches tall, you can snip off the top growth including one set of leaves.
 This will be your first, small harvest.
 Cutting off the growing tip will encourage the plants to branch out and continue growing, making more shoots and tendrils.

 Pea Varieties Good for Shoots and Tendrils

-Any type of pea will suffice, but sugar pod peas are the easiest types to grow for shoots and tendrils, since they tend to shoot up faster and stay light and crisp.
+Any type of pea will suffice, but sugar pod peas are the easiest types to grow for shoots and tendrils since they tend to shoot up faster and stay light and crisp.
 Oregon Sugar Pod seed is readily available and great for shoots and tendrils.

-Using Pea Shoots & Tendrils in Cooking
+Using Pea Shoots in Cooking

 They are often tossed into salads (dress with lemon juice, sea salt, pepper, and flavored olive oil), sandwiches, or on top of soups (they're yummy in tomato soup!).
-You can always add a few curls as an edible garnish.
-Pea shoots and tendrils are also a tangy addition to stir-fired dishes or simply steamed or sautéed as a side dish.
+You can always add a few curls as an edible garnish to any dish.
+Pea shoots and tendrils are also a tasty addition to stir-fried dishes or simply steamed or sautéed with your favorite seasonings as a side dish.